Home/Blog/Well-Being/Vitamins & Supplements/Vitamin A: Top Health Benefits, Best Sources & Deficiency Risks

 2) Chronic Vitamin A Toxicity

-Chronic vitamin A toxicity occurs over an extended period due to consistently high intake – generally over 25,000 IU daily for adults.
-This is often linked with long-term use of vitamin A supplements or certain medications containing retinoids, like isotretinoin used for acne treatment.
+Chronic vitamin A toxicity occurs over an extended period due to consistently high intake, generally over 25,000 IU daily for adults.
+This is often associated with the long-term use of vitamin A supplements or certain medications containing retinoids, such as isotretinoin, used for the treatment of acne.

 Chronic toxicity can lead to more severe health issues, such as: